anthonyguzman0817/Angular-assessment/README.md

 - You can use any Angular libraries or styling approaches you prefer (CSS, SCSS, Tailwind, etc.)
 - The deadline for completion is 1-2 days from when you receive this assessment

-## Questions?

-If you have any questions about the assessment, please don't hesitate to reach out.

-Good luck!